Remote Patient Monitoring Systems and The Future of Medicine

 Remote patient monitoring systems should not be confused with “portable patient monitoring systems” or “wireless patient monitoring systems.”

-As the name implies, a portable patient monitoring system is one that can be easily moved with the patient, whereas a wireless patient monitoring system is one that can transmit data from a device to a computer without the use of a cord.
+As the name implies, a portable patient monitoring system can be easily moved with the patient.
+In contrast, a wireless patient monitoring system can transmit data from a device to a computer without a cord.

-Though often used synonymously, “portable patient monitoring systems” are not the same as remote monitoring systems as a portable monitoring system can refer to devices used within or outside of a hospital—think of a patient wearing a heart monitor during a physical therapy session following surgery.
+Though often used synonymously, “portable patient monitoring systems” are not the same as remote monitoring systems.
+A portable monitoring system can refer to devices used within or outside a hospital—think of a patient wearing a heart monitor during a physical therapy session following surgery.

 What are some of the benefits of remote patient monitoring?